About the project

 Fast-forward more than 30 years later: Unlimited visitor access and declining budgets had taken a toll on this much-revered site.
 The result was that the condition of the Apollo Mission Control had deteriorated to the point that the National Park Service listed it as “threatened” in 2015.

 With the 50th anniversary of Apollo 11 approaching, restoration of Apollo Mission Control was urgent, and a crowd of supporters gathered.

 Retired Historic Mission Control operations team members worked with Space Center Houston to secure the funds needed to restore the site and create a world-class visitor experience that will inspire future generations through this amazing story of technological and human achievement.

 In 2016, Space Center Houston launched a $5 million campaign to fund this important effort.

 The nearby City of Webster, Texas, was home to many of the flight controllers, engineers, scientists and other Apollo-program personnel during the heyday of Apollo.
 In early 2017, the City of Webster stepped forward with a lead gift of $3.1 million for the campaign.

 On top of this major contribution, they added a challenge grant to encourage broad public participation in the campaign.
 This crowd-funded Kickstarter campaign was called the “Webster Challenge.”
 The campaign raised $506,905 from 4,251 backers, exceeding it’s goal within the 30-day window.

-Apollo Mission Control Center and the men and women who supported it are responsible for extraordinary innovation and technological advancements that we use every day.
+Apollo Mission Control and the men and women who supported it are responsible for extraordinary innovation and technological advancements that we use every day.
 Knowledge gained from the Apollo era has probably helped you more than you realize.